 - Systemic therapy, such as Functional Family therapy

 - Involvement in developing Individual Education Plans (IEP)

-Child therapists usually work with children with complex needs who may have experienced abuse and/or trauma.
-This is an emotionally-demanding role, and may involve:
+Child therapists usually work with children with complex needs who may have experienced abuse and trauma.
+This is an emotionally demanding role and may involve:

 - Play therapy

 - Family therapy